Quick Answer

 - The overall clinical picture across all times of day, not just peak medication effectiveness

-Many ADHD patients take medication that works for 6-8 hours but leaves them severely impaired in evenings and weekends.
-If this pattern means the restriction applies 90% of the time overall, including the non-medicated hours, the claim may still qualify.
+Some ADHD patients take medication that works for 6-8 hours but leaves them severely impaired in evenings and weekends.
+If that pattern means the restriction applies 90% of the time overall, the claim may still qualify.
+The practitioner should explain the non-medicated hours and the whole-day functional pattern.

 The key documentation point: have your practitioner address what happens when the person is not at peak medication effectiveness, and the cumulative daily impact of ADHD across all hours and contexts.